 Instructor: Click here to enter text.
+Phone: Click here to enter text.
+Office Hours: Click here to enter text.
 Office: Click here to enter text.

-Phone: Click here to enter text.

 Email: Click here to enter text.

-Office Hours: Click here to enter text.
+Notice:

-Notice: Students MUST actively participate by completing an academic assignment required by the instructor by the official census date.
-Students who do not actively participate in an academically-related activity will be reported as never attended and dropped from the course.
+Students MUST actively participate by completing an academic assignment required by the instructor by the official census date.
+Students who do not actively participate in an academically-related activity may be reported as never attended and dropped from the course.